 |文法は鈴木さん から・に 教えて（もらう / もらいます）。|

-Let’s think about the action-taker’s will.
+Let’s think about the doer’s will.
 You can actually use …てもらう both when someone voluntarily does something for you and you make someone do something for you because the function is just to express your gratitude.
 For example, if your girlfriend would voluntarily make a meal for you and then your mother asked you “what do you want to eat today?”, you can say, “今日は彼女に料理を作ってもらうんだ.
 In another example, if you fired Tanaka-san due to an avoidable situation and you announced it to other employees, you can say, “田中さんに会社を辞めてもらいました.”

 - You use あげる when you give something to someone from your community.

 - You use くれる when someone gives something to you from the outside of your community.

 - You use もらう when you see it from the recipient’s point of view.